supahcraig/RPCN-to-Aurora-via-IAM/README.md

 ### 5. Verify the pipeline is running ok

 We can use `rpk` to consume the connect logs topic.
 If your cluster has other running pipelines then this topic could be noisy.
-But you're looking for only messages specifically for your new pipeline, so we can just grep for those messages.
+But you're looking for only messages specifically for your new pipeline, so we can just grep for those messages based on the pipeline ID.

 ```bash
 rpk topic consume __redpanda.connect.logs --offset start | grep $(terraform output -raw rpcn_pipeline_id)